No Products in the Cart

 How to Mail a Letter | Simply Noted

 In this article, we'll discuss some of the reasons why handwritten communications are still relevant in today's digital world and how you can use this medium to keep in touch and grow your business.
-Finally, we'll explore the process of sending mail in detail, from addressing the envelope to understanding mail delivery times and postal rates.
+Finally, we'll explore how to mail off a letter in detail, from addressing the envelope to understanding mail delivery times and postal rates.
 By the end, you'll have a full appreciation for what goes into this tried-and-true communication method.
+You'll see that the ways to send letters we employ are the easiest they could be.

 Why Are Handwritten Letters Still Valuable?